-Starting October 6, and under the auspices of the Research Ramp-up, the UCSB Library Special Research Collections (SRC) will offer a limited number of research appointments for faculty and graduate students to use on-site archival and non-circulating materials from the Main Library and Music Library.
+The UCSB Library Special Research Collections (SRC) offers a limited number of research appointments for faculty and graduate students to use on-site archival and non-circulating materials from the Main Library and Music Library.
 The UCSB Library remains closed for general use.

 After making a request, a UCSB Library staff member will contact the individual to confirm the availability of the materials of interest and help them identify relevant items so that they can make the most of their time in the Reading Room.
 Approved visitors will be booked for 3-hour appointments beginning between 9:00 a.m.- 4:00 p.m.
 Tuesday and Thursday.
 Appointments related to scholarly projects with deadlines (e.g., promotion, book contract, dissertation) will be prioritized.